 - 1. Stratified GPP Utilization Rates and Trends PHCS and DHCS will evaluate stratified utilization rates and trends over time to determine whether care is shifting from acute settings to primary and preventive services, including non-traditional services a key objective of the program and the subject of the initial GPP evaluation. - a.
 The following two utilization metrics will be examined: - i.
 Annual Utilization in selected GPP service categories stratified by race, ethnicity, language, sexual orientation, and/or gender identity - ii.
 Annual Utilization trended over time (by GPP program year) in selected GPP service categories stratified by race, ethnicity, language, sexual orientation - b.
-PHCS will be required to report utilization, stratified by race, ethnicity, and preferred language spoken (REAL) and sexual orientation and gender identity (SOGI), for selected GPP service categories of interest,3 including but not limited to: - i.
+PHCS will be required to report utilization, stratified by race, ethnicity, and preferred language spoken (REAL) and sexual orientation and gender identity (SOGI), for selected GPP service categories of interest, including but not limited to: - i.
 Physical health: Inpatient, ER and Outpatient - ii.
 Behavioral health: Inpatient, ER and Outpatient - iii.
 Non-traditional services - iv.
-Equity-enhancing services that will be added to GPP beginning in 20234 - c.
+Equity-enhancing services that will be added to GPP beginning in 20238 - c.
 DHCS will analyze the stratified PHCS annual utilization data by comparing patterns by REAL and SOGI characteristics (within and across GPP service categories).
 DHCS will trend utilization over time to identify any desirable or undesirable changes.
-The types of analyses that DHCS conducts may change over time as DHCS becomes more familiar with the data and identifies patterns of interest - d.
+The types of analyses that DHCS conducts may change over time as DHCS becomes more familiar with the data and identifies patterns of interest. - d.
 The list of utilization measures is subject to change, based on lessons learned in the initial years of reporting and other factors.
 Changes to the measures will be uniformly treated for all PHCS and is subject to DHCS approval. - 2.
-Stratified Clinical Quality Measures - a.
-PHCS and DHCS will work to identify five clinical quality metrics that are applicable to the GPP and that align as much as possible with goals outlined in the DHCS Comprehensive Quality Strategy submitted to CMS on February 4, 2022. - b.
-Initial clinical quality measures that DHCS and PHCS have identified include:
+Stratified Clinical Quality Measures

-3 The initial GPP evaluation identified these service categories as categories of interest to track, looking at whether acute care services (such as inpatient and emergency) utilization declines over time and outpatient (including non-traditional) utilization increases over time.
+7 The initial GPP evaluation identified these service categories as categories of interest to track, looking at whether acute care services (such as inpatient and emergency) utilization declines over time and outpatient (including non-traditional) utilization increases over time.

-4 The addition of the equity-enhancing services category was approved by CMS on 2/16/23 (Attachment L, Table 1).
+8 The addition of the equity-enhancing services category was approved by CMS on 2/16/23 (Attachment L, Table 1).
 The equity-enhancing services category is effective beginning in Program Year 9 (2023); systems will first report these services in 2024, based on 2023 utilization.
 The equity-enhancing services were selected to mirror the new Medi-Cal Enhanced Care Management and Community Supports benefits that are available as part of CalAIM.
 Now that these benefits are available to Medi-Cal beneficiaries, the intention was to add these benefits as GPP services to make access to new benefits /services equitable across both populations.